Rentvesting in Australia: The Complete Guide for 2026

 Key Factors When Choosing a Suburb

-• Vacancy rates — below 2% indicates strong rental demand
+Vacancy rates - below 2% indicates strong rental demand To narrow down markets, see where to buy investment property in Australia.

-• Population growth — growing populations drive property prices
+Population growth - growing populations drive property prices To narrow down markets, see where to buy investment property in Australia.

-• Price point — affordable deposit and loan repayments
+Price point - affordable deposit and loan repayments To narrow down markets, see where to buy investment property in Australia.

-• Supply — avoid oversupply of new housing
+Supply - avoid oversupply of new housing To narrow down markets, see where to buy investment property in Australia.

 Where to Buy in 2026